 Externally reimbursed travel;

 Service as senior executive or board member of an entity, regardless of current value or compensation received, if there is potential for future compensation or equity.

+Significant Financial Relationship with Other Employees (e.g., common household, rental agreement, business co-ownership, etc. that in the past twelve months, when aggregated, exceeds $5,000).

 A significant financial interest shall not include: